 If you’ve ever offered to sell something for a friend for a cut of the profits, congratulations you’ve been a part of a consignment sale.

-The consignment inventory supply chain model is used by more than friends and mom-and-pop clothing stores.
+The consignment inventory supply chain model is used by more than friends and mom-and-pop clothing stores (see what is inventory).
 It is used by many large retailers and wholesalers to boost profits and limit costs.

 But, how exactly does consignment work, and what sets it apart from other inventory models like dropshipping and kitting?
 We'll explain it all, including some advantages and disadvantages so you can decide if it's right for your business.